uoc-santiloopz/distributed-systems/notes/tsae-protocol.md

 One important feature of `TSAE` is that it *delivers messages in batches*.
 Consider the stream of messages sent from a particular principal.
 Those messages will be received by other principals in batches, where each batch is a run of messages, with no messages missing in the middle of the run.
 When a principal receives a batch, the run of messages will immediately follow any messages already received from that sender.
 In this way principals receive streams of messages, without ever observing a “gap” in the sequence.
 The `TSAE protocol` provides additional features that are necessary for information services.
 The protocol can be composed with a `message ordering component` to produce *specific message ordering guarantees*.
 The ordering component makes use of the batching property to reduce overhead.
 Timestamps are used in every component to represent temporal relations and to name events.
 A timestamp consists of a sample of the clock at a host, and is represented as the tuple The clock resolution must be fine enough that every important event in a principal, such as sending a message or performing anti-entropy, can be given a unique timestamp.
 Timestamps can be organized into `timestamp vectors`.
 A timestamp vector is a set of timestamps, each from a different principal, indexed by their host identifiers.
 It represents a snapshot of the state of communication in a system.
 In particular, it represents a cut of the communication.

+### The message log
+The `message log` contains messages that have been received by a `principal`.
+A `timestamped message` is entered into the log *on receipt*, and removed when all other principals have also received it.
+Principals maintain a `summary timestamp vector` to record what updates they have observed.
+The vector contains *one timestamp for every group member*, and each member has received every message with lesser timestamps.

+A	1	3	5	12			12
+B	3	 					 3
+C	2	3	4				 4

+// Message log 				// Summary Vector

+Recall that messages are transmitted in batches, and that there are never gaps in the `message sequence`, so the timestamp of the latest message indicates that every message with an earlier timestamp has been received.
+It is used during an `anti-entropy exchange` to determine which messages have not yet been received by a principal, and two principals can compare their `summary vectors` to measure how far out of date they are with respect to each other.
+Each principal also maintains information about `message acknowledgments`.
+Rather than explicitly send an `acknowledgment` for every message, the information in the summary vector is used to build a summary acknowledgment.
+As long as principals use `loosely-synchronized clocks`, the smallest timestamp in the summary vector can be used as a single acknowledgement timestamp for all messages.

+### Purging the message log
+The `message log` must be periodically `purged` so that it does not grow without bound.
+Even if there is no log, as in applications that work directly from an application database unneeded `death certificates` must be purged.
+Message purging is correct if it does not interfere with message propagation, and if every message is eventually purged.
+Whether a `message log` is used or not, a `message or death certificate can safely be removed when every member principal has received it`.
+This condition can be detected when *the message is earlier than all events in the acknowledgment timestamp vector*.

+Host B executes operation B4
+Host C executes operation C3
+Host A does an anti-entropy session with host C
+Host B executes operation B5
+Host A does an anti-entropy session with host B
+Host A executes operation A4
+Host C executes operation C4
+Host A does an anti-entropy session with host C
+Host A does an anti-entropy session with host B